Chiefs top Bolts 31-21 to earn No. 2 seed, first-round bye

-”I knew when the fans started to go crazy,” Mahomes said with a smile. ”It’s basically a win, that’s what it is.
-You win the first round of the playoffs and you get to play a home game.
-We’re excited for that.”

-Mahomes had 174 yards passing and a touchdown in a relatively low-key performance, but his supporting cast picked up the slack.
-Hardman returned a kickoff 104 yards for a touchdown, Williams ran 84 yards for another score – and finished with 124 yards rushing and two TDs on just 12 carries – and the Chiefs (12-4) turned in another defensive gem.
+KANSAS CITY, Mo.
+(AP) — Mecole Hardman returned a kickoff 104 yards for a touchdown, Damien Williams took a handoff 84 yards for another score, and the Kansas City Chiefs beat the Los Angeles Chargers 31-21 on Sunday to leapfrog New England for the No. 2 seed in the AFC and a first-round playoff bye.

+The Chiefs (12-4) long ago clinched their fourth straight AFC West title, but they needed a win and an unlikely Dolphins victory over the Patriots to get a week off.
+And just as Williams punched into the end zone in the closing minutes for his second touchdown of the game, the Dolphins were scoring the go-ahead TD with 24 seconds left for their 27-24 upset in Foxborough.

-Now, the Patriots have to play next week and the Chiefs can set their sights on the divisional round of the playoffs.
+Now, the Patriots will have to play next weekend while the Chiefs set their sights on the divisional round of the playoffs.

-”The extra week off, it’s great to have this time of year.
-You work hard for that,” Reid said. ”I’m proud of our guys for pushing through here today, because that’s hard to do.
-You don’t know the scores and you have to have the right mindset coming into this.
-The Dolphins were a 16-point underdog or whatever it was coming into this, but it’s a great example of why you’re playing.
-If you’re on that field, you go 100 miles an hour and play your heart out.”

 The Chargers (5-11) made it stressful for Kansas City in the fourth quarter, though, driving for a touchdown that got them within 24-21 with 5:23 to go.
 But the Chiefs answered with an eight-play, 77-yard scoring drive that allowed them to wrap up their sixth straight win overall and 11th victory in 12 meetings with their longtime division rival.